Stochastic Gradient MCMC for Nonlinear State Space Models

 For an arbitrary sequence $\{z_i\}$, we use $z_{i:j}$ to denote the sequence $(z_i, z_{i+1}, \ldots, z_j)$.
-To infer the model parameters $\theta$, a quantity of interest is the \textit{score function}, gradient of the marginal loglikelihood, $\grad_\theta \log p(y_{1:T} | \theta)$.
-Using the score function, the loglikelihood can for instance be maximized iteratively via a (batch) \textit{gradient ascent} algorithm \citep{robbins1951}, given the observations, $y_{1:T}$.
+To infer the model parameters $\theta$, a quantity of interest is the \textit{score function}, the gradient of the marginal loglikelihood, $\grad_\theta \log p(y_{1:T} | \theta)$.
+Using the score function, the loglikelihood can be maximized iteratively via a (batch) \textit{gradient ascent} algorithm \citep{robbins1951}, given the observations, $y_{1:T}$.

 If the latent state posterior $p(x_{1:T} | y_{1:T}, \theta)$ can be expressed analytically, we can calculate the score using \emph{Fisher's identity} \citep{cappe2005inference},